Mafetri/Mafetri/README.md

 - 👋 Hi, I’m @Mafetri
 - 📚 I'm currently studying Computer Science at UNCo (Universidad Nacional del Comahue)
 - 👀 I’m interested in everything that can make our lives easier and more optimized
-- 🌱 I’m currently studying Distributed Systems(C, Java), Declarative Languages(Prolog, Scheme), Data Bases(RA, SQL) and on my own MERN apps (MySQL, ExpressJS, React, Zustand, NodeJS).
+- 📕 I’m currently studying Algorithm Analysis, DB Management and AI
+- 🏢 I'm currently working in Doppler Solutions as IT Manager and Full-Stack Developer (Typescript, Python, MongoDB, React, NestJS, Docker, Nginx, Wireguard)

 ## Github Stats: